-Every year, on June 4th, the world takes a moment to celebrate and honor the nostrum of the kitty hugs with a "Hug your cat today" holiday.
+Every year, on June 4th, the world takes a moment to celebrate and honor the nostrum of the kitty hugs with a “Hug your cat today” holiday.
 This means that today you get to spoil yourself and your lion with just a tad of extra snuggles.
-Will your cat jump to the opportunity or will it wriggle its way out of your arms?
-That really depends on its personality, doesn’t it?
-To honor the importance and value of kitty hugs, today we decided to strike a discussion on different cat personalities.
-What influences a cat’s personality and which type suits your Simba best?
-Take a look!
+To honor the importance and value of kitty hugs, today we decided to strike a discussion on “cat personality”.

 What influences a cat’s personality?

 Cats inherit the personality and friendliness potentials from both of their parents.
 But a lot of it is actually developed in their very first three months of life.
 The earliest months are considered to be the most critical period in the social development of kittens.

 Every single experience in this period will play its own role in the formation of the kitty’s personality.
 For instance, cats that are handled and positively stimulated early on usually become more social and confident later in life.
 These kittens are often braver, they explore more and mature faster.
 They will, therefore, handle stress much better growing up.